The ABPM’s Physician Portal is currently down for maintenance through March 1, 2023.

 Medical Toxicology

-The special training required of an Applicant/Candidate for a Certificate in Medical Toxicology shall include successful completion of a minimum of twenty-four (24) months of; (i) an ACGME-accredited fellowship training in Medical Toxicology; (ii) an ACGME-accredited residency in Medical Toxicology; (iii) a RCPSC-accredited residency program in Medical Toxicology or; (iv) a CFPC-accredited residency program in Medical Toxicology.
+The special training required of an Applicant/Candidate for a Certificate in Medical Toxicology shall include successful completion of a minimum of twenty-four (24) months of: (i) an ACGME-accredited fellowship in Medical Toxicology; (ii) an ACGME-accredited residency in Medical Toxicology; (iii) an RCPSC-accredited residency program in Medical Toxicology; or (iv) a CFPC-accredited residency program in Medical Toxicology.
 In addition, an Applicant/Candidate for a Certificate in Medical Toxicology must hold a valid Certificate in at least one of the Specialty areas of Preventive Medicine.
-The Initial Certification examination for Medical Toxicology is administered by the ABEM and as such, Applicants/Candidates seeking Certification in Medical Toxicology are also subject to the policies and procedures of the ABEM as applicable to applicants, candidates and diplomats seeking certification in Medical Toxicology.
+The initial Certification examination for Medical Toxicology is administered by the ABEM and as such, Applicants/Candidates seeking Certification in Medical Toxicology are also subject to the policies and procedures of the ABEM as applicable to Applicants, Candidates and Diplomates seeking Certification in Medical Toxicology.

 Clinical Informatics

-An Applicant who holds a valid certificate from an ABMS Member Board is eligible to apply to ABPM for a Certificate in Clinical Informatics.
-Beginning with the 2013 Examination Cycle and continuing through the 2022 Examination Cycle, an Applicant may become eligible to sit for the Clinical Informatics Initial Certification examination via one of the pathways identified in this subsection.
-Notwithstanding anything to the contrary contained in this subsection, those Applicants holding a primary certification through the American Board of Pathology (ABPath) and seeking Certification in Clinical Informatics must apply for Certification in Clinical Informatics exclusively through the ABPath.
+An Applicant who holds a valid certificate from an ABMS member board is eligible to apply to ABPM for a Certificate in Clinical Informatics.
+Beginning with the 2013 Examination Cycle and continuing through the 2025 Examination Cycle, an Applicant may become eligible to sit for the Clinical Informatics initial Certification examination via one of the Pathways identified in this Subsection 2.4.3.
+Notwithstanding anything to the contrary contained in this subsection 2.4.3, those Applicants holding a primary certification through the American Board of Pathology (ABPath) and seeking certification in Clinical Informatics must apply for certification in Clinical Informatics exclusively through the ABPath.

-The pathways for Clinical Informatics beginning with the 2013 Examination Cycle and continuing through the 2022 Examination Cycle are as follows:
+The Pathways for Clinical Informatics beginning with the 2013 Examination Cycle and continuing through the 2025 Examination Cycle are as follows:

-Beginning with the 2023 Examination Cycle, the special training required of an Applicant/Candidate for a Certificate in Clinical Informatics shall exclusively include the Applicant’s successful completion of; (i) a minimum of twenty-four (24) months of ACGME-accredited fellowship training in Clinical Informatics; (ii) a RCPSC-accredited residency program in Clinical Informatics or; (iii) a CFPC-accredited residency program in Clinical Informatics.
+Beginning with the 2026 Examination Cycle, the special training required of an Applicant/Candidate for a Certificate in Clinical Informatics shall exclusively include the Applicant’s successful completion of: (i) a minimum of twenty-four (24) months of ACGME-accredited fellowship training in Clinical Informatics; (ii) an RCPSC-accredited residency program in Clinical Informatics; or (iii) a CFPC-accredited residency program in Clinical Informatics.

-Notwithstanding anything to the contrary contained in this Section, any physician who began training in Clinical Informatics pursuant to the terms and conditions of either the Practice Pathway or the Non-Accredited Fellowship Training Pathway will be eligible to apply for ABPM Certification in Clinical Informatics through the 2023 Exam Cycle.
+Notwithstanding anything to the contrary contained in this Section 2.4.3, any physician who began training in Clinical Informatics pursuant to the terms and conditions of either the Practice Pathway or the Non-Accredited Fellowship Training Pathway will be eligible to apply for ABPM Certification in Clinical Informatics through the 2026 Examination Cycle.

 Mid-Residency Training Program